OWASP/Top10/2017/en/0xa8-insecure-deserialization.md

 If thaIf that is not possible, consider one of more of the following:

 * Implementing integrity checks such as digital signatures on any serialized objects to prevent hostile object creation or data tampering.
-* Enforcing strict type constraints during deserialization before object creation as your code typically expects a definable set of classes.
+* Enforcing strict type constraints during deserialization before object creation as the code typically expects a definable set of classes.
 Bypasses to this technique have been demonstrated so reliance solely on this is not advisable.
 * Isolating and running code that deserializes in low privilege environments when possible.
 * Log deserialization exceptions and failures, such as where the incoming type is not the expected type, or the deserialization throws exceptions.
 * Restricting or monitoring incoming and outgoing network connectivity from containers or servers that deserialize.